 Our first brand expression—and company name— was our youthfully exuberant expression of that intent: rather than the tradition of company founders or principals, our name reflected our practice.
 MKThink would be the IDEAS company for the built environment.

 2. Start Big: General Motors and the Saarinen Legacy

-Our first assignment was a continuation of our work as leaders within KMD, where we had worked with General Motors to plan their campus expansion and unification in Warren, MI.
-As MKThink, we continued to guide the company in its planning and design process and pioneered methods that integrated building, site, and brand.
-We leveraged Eero Saarinen's lasting campus legacy of building as a system, leading to the National Historic Landmarks distinction by the National Park Service, which enhanced the campus brand and earned tax credits of $150M+.
-Meanwhile, we focused on delivering a vision that integrated the campus' physical spaces with product placement, marketing, wayfinding, and branding.
-Key to our planning and architectural guidelines was focusing on creating a high-performance workplace and ROI, an approach less common among architecture practices at the time.
+Our first assignment was a continuation of our work as leaders within KMD, where we worked with General Motors to plan their campus expansion and unification in Warren, MI.
+As MKThink, we guided the company in its planning and design process and pioneered methods that integrated building, site, and brand.
+We leveraged Eero Saarinen's lasting campus legacy of building as a system, leading to the National Historic Landmarks distinction by the National Park Service, which enhanced the campus brand and earned tax credits of $150MM+.
+Meanwhile, we delivered a vision that integrated the campus' physical spaces with product placement, marketing, wayfinding, and branding.
+Key to our planning and architectural guidelines was creating a high-performance workplace and ROI, an approach less common among architectural practices at the time.

 3. Survival Notice v.2.0: Commitment to the Idea

-Though highly successful, the GM project reminded us how resistant conventional architectural practice was to the informative potential of organizational, behavioral, and cultural research.
-The experience quickly focused our original, founding intentions as we realized that, in order for us as architects to be truly relevant, we needed to engage with organizations at the heart of improving society-at-large.
-While working with commercial clients was rewarding, we wanted to focus our drive on places where our skills and approach would be of highest value: educational and institutional settings.
-We set out to work with mission-driven organizations.
+While highly successful, the GM project proved how resistant conventional architectural practice was to the informative potential in organizational, behavioral, and cultural research.
+The experience focused on our founding identity as we realized that for us as architects to be genuinely relevant, we needed to engage with organizations at the heart of improving society at large.
+Working with commercial clients was rewarding, but we wanted to focus our energy on places where our skills and approach would be of the highest value—educational and institutional settings— so we set out to work with mission-driven organizations.

 4. Stanford Law School: Listen to the Experts